DrPaulBrewer/market-example-contingent/README.md

 accounting, log trades, or update displays may wish to set a `.on('trade', function(){...})` listener for event `trade`.

-After processing and emitting a trade, if any order in the trade has trigger fields, a new order is pushed to the input, transforming the trigger fields to regular order fields and using the old order's quantity traded (not quantity ordered) as the new quantity.
+After processing and emitting a trade, if any order in the trade has trigger fields, a new order is pushed to the inbox, transforming the trigger fields to regular order fields and using the old order's quantity traded (not quantity ordered) as the new quantity.
 After creating orders from triggers, stop/stop-limit orders are checked and, if the stop loss criterion is met, converted into new limit orders.